Use binding dimensions and metrics

 $204.97

-While this example includes only one person, many persons who search for different things can misattribute search terms to different products, making it difficult to determine what the best search results actually are.
+While this example includes only one person, many persons who search for different things can misattribute search terms to different products.
+Multiple persons search for different things make it difficult to determine what the best search results actually are.

-You can now bind Search Term to Product Name whenever the Searches metric is present to correctly attribute search term to revenue.
+You can now bind Search Term to Product Name whenever the Searches metric is present to attribute the search term correctly to revenue.

 Binding metric